 Turn off Data Roaming or prepare for a trip

-Need to avoid roaming charges because you arrived at your destination without an international data plan?
-Turn off Mobile Data and Data Roaming.1,2 Open Settings and tap Mobile, or Mobile Data, or Cellular Data.
-Turn off Mobile Data, then tap Mobile Data Options and turn off Data Roaming.
+Do you need to avoid roaming charges because you've arrived at your destination without an international data plan?
+Turn off Cellular Data and Data Roaming.1,2 Open Settings and tap Cellular, or Cellular Data, or Mobile Data.
+Turn off Cellular Data, then tap Cellular Data Options and turn off Data Roaming.

-Still planning your trip?
-Here are three ways to prepare:
+Are you still planning your trip?
+Here's three ways to prepare: